alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

 #### `$remote_user`

-The user name supplied if [HTTP Basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) is used for the request.
+The username supplied if [HTTP Basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) is used for the request.

 #### `$request`